Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Introduction

-We argue that the root cause of this severe trade-off stems from two fundamental challenges inherent to the standard DLM sampling process: 1) This process exhibits non-uniform difficulty.
+We argue that the root cause of this severe trade-off stems from two fundamental challenges inherent to DLM sampling process: 1) This process exhibits non-uniform difficulty.
 The complexity of correctly predicting a token varies significantly across the task, generation context, and token position.
 Therefore, static acceleration strategies per step (such as using a fixed token number or confidence threshold) are suboptimal.
 They are often overly conservative in simple stages, sacrificing speed, while being overly aggressive in complex stages, significantly degrading quality.
-2) This process can easily be susceptible to error propagation.
+2) This process is particularly susceptible to error propagation.
 Unlike ARMs, which only decide what the next token is, DLMs must decide both where and what token to generate.
 An incorrect choice made early in the process, when the contextual information is sparse, becomes permanently "locked in" and cannot be revised.
 This initial error corrupts the context of all subsequent steps, leading to a cascade of failures from which the model cannot recover.

-In this paper, we propose \textbf{Saber}, namely efficient \textbf{S}ampling with \textbf{A}daptive acceleration and \textbf{B}acktracking \textbf{E}nhanced \textbf{R}emasking, a novel training-free sampling algorithm designed to address these two fundamental challenges.
+In this paper, we propose \textbf{Saber}, namely efficient \textbf{S}ampling with \textbf{A}daptive acceleration and \textbf{B}acktracking \textbf{E}nhanced \textbf{R}emasking for DLMs, a novel training-free sampling algorithm designed to address the two fundamental challenges.
 Specifically, Saber is built on two key strategies: 1) To address non-uniform difficulty, Saber dynamically adjusts the number of tokens generated in parallel at each step, proceeding cautiously in early, context-poor stages and accelerating as more context is established.
-2) To counter error accumulation, Saber introduces a lightweight backtracking mechanism.
+2) To counter error accumulation, Saber introduces a backtracking mechanism.
 It allows the model to reverse tokens that are identified as likely errors based on newly available context, enabling a self-correction process that improves final output quality.
 By introducing these two strategies, Saber achieves substantial speedups while enhancing generation quality.
+We further provide theoretical analysis that validates the effectiveness of the proposed method.